 What you will learn

-Philosophy of surface engineering, general applications and requirements.
-Principles and design of optical coatings.
+- Philosophy of surface engineering, general applications and requirements.
 Physics of the plasma state and plasma surface interactions.
 Surface engineering as part of a manufacturing process.
+Influence of surface engineering on the product life cycle.
 Integrating coating systems into the design process.
 Coating manufacturing processes.
 Electro deposition.
 Flame spraying.
 Plasma spray.
 Physical vapour deposition.
 Chemical vapour deposition.
 HIP surface treatments.
-Sol-gel coatings.
-Spin coating methods

 Accommodation options and prices